UNODC Regional Representative for the Middle East and North Africa

 Mr. Masood Karimipour

-Mr. Karimipour began his career with the United Nations when he was appointed as the Senior Judicial Affairs Officer for the United Nations Mission in Sudan, where he devoted himself to support the peacekeeping mission in its rule of law, judicial systems and prison affairs portfolio and oversaw a large team of justice and corrections professionals.
+Mr. Karimipour was Senior Judicial Affairs Officer for the United Nations Mission in Sudan where he supported the mission's rule of law, judicial systems and prison affairs portfolio and oversaw a large team of justice and corrections professionals.

 Mr. Karimipour was Chief of the Afghanistan Justice Sector Support Programme funded by the U.S. Department of State where he led a nation-wide team of more than 100 rule of law professionals supporting Afghan rule of law and criminal justice system reforms.

 Mr. Karimipour also served as the Chief Public Defender for the Commonwealth of the Northern Mariana Islands where he promoted access to justice.
 Mr. Karimipour began his career in public service as a trial attorney representing indigent clients in New York City (1988-1997).
 Mr. Karimipour is an attorney licensed to practice in several U.S. jurisdictions.
 He was born in Iran, is a U.S. citizen, and is married. reer in